clinchergt/ml-notes/notasPracticalML.md

 Data is *very* important.

-Garbage in garbage out concept.
+"Garbage in; garbage out" concept.
 If you don't have good data to feed the alg, you're not gonna be getting good results no matter how good the alg is.

 Features matter!